GWSoftwareTools/VertexCover/README.md

 ## Reduction Rules

+The reduction rules are all applied exhaustively, meaning the are repeated as often as possible until they don't change anything anymore.
+For this reason their implementations all return a boolean which indicates wether a change has been made to the graph/instance.
+The rules all are applied until one run occurs where nothing has happened, then it stops.
+We always have to apply all rules, because one rule may create an opportunity for another rule to be applied.
+As we can't really anticipate these side-effects (yet?), we always have to apply all of them.

 * ### removeCliques:

 A **clique** is a set of vertices which are ALL connected to each other vertex in the clique.
 For example a single point,